PassivSystems consults on 1 GW residential solar PV project

 The government initiative, known as ‘Sahim II’, will use a funded ownership model that offers householders access to solar PV with minimal capital outlay, giving home owners in Oman a long-term financial incentive to install solar systems on their rooftops.
 While the initiative is being led by AER, private investors will provide the capital to fund the solar scheme.

 With the prevalence of air conditioning in Omani homes, electricity demand often peaks during the day – exactly when solar power is able to make the greatest contribution to meeting that demand.
 Solar PV will help reduce consumers’ bills and Oman’s reliance on natural gas as a fuel.

 Deploying solar on such a wide scale has many benefits, not least the ability to defer investment in reinforcing the supply network, which would otherwise be needed to accommodate peak power demands.

 “This is an exciting, ambitious initiative and I applaud the Sultanate for embracing renewable energy on such a broad scale,” said Colin Calder, chief executive, PassivSystems.
 “We will be working closely with the AER to ensure that this project moves forward from a vision to a reality based on a sound financial model.”

-During phase 1 of this project, PassivSystems is assisting AER to identify and manage risks, draw up robust requests for proposals, analyse legal models and refine the customer proposition.
+During this phase of this project, PassivSystems is assisting AER to identify and manage risks, draw up robust requests for proposals, analyse legal models and refine the customer proposition.
 A pilot project will see between 1,000 and 3,000 homes fitted out with solar PV before scaling the programme to include more than a quarter of a million properties.